Qiskit/qiskit-tutorials/README.md

 Jerry Chow, Antonio Córcoles, Abigail Cross, Andrew Cross, Ismael Faro, Andreas Fuhrer, Jay M. Gambetta, Antonio Mezzacapo, Ramis Movassagh, Anna Phan, Rudy Raymond, Kristan Temme, Chris Wood.

-## Coming soon
+## Requirements

-This only works with our internal repository which will be made public very soon.
-After this update all future development will occur publicly.
+This only works with the [QISKit Python SDK](https://github.com/QISKit/qiskit-api-py).
+Currently you need to git clone it but in the near future we will provide a pip installation.

 ## Other QISKit projects